beboxos/cpybasic/README.md

 The [origninal PyBasic](https://github.com/richpl/PyBasic) was designed to work on "Normal Python".
 But microcontrollers avec spécific things like neopixels, touchscreens etc.

-The current version is made and developped around the[Adafruit PyPortal Titano](https://learn.adafruit.com/adafruit-pyportal-titano).
+The current version is made and developped around the [Adafruit PyPortal Titano](https://learn.adafruit.com/adafruit-pyportal-titano).
 Why ?
-Because i have it and because this deveice is enough complete : network, touchscreen, 480x320 color lcd, sound, light sensor, microSD if a [m5stack i2c CardKB](https://shop.m5stack.com/products/cardkb-mini-keyboard) is attached to the Pyportal titano, it will be used for input keystroke and that make the device fully usable "On the Road".
-If there is no keyboard attached, input comme from computer over REPL serial interface.
+Because I have it and because this device is enough complete : network, touchscreen, 480x320 color lcd, sound, light sensor, microSD if a [m5stack i2c CardKB](https://shop.m5stack.com/products/cardkb-mini-keyboard) is attached to the Pyportal titano, it will be used for input keystroke and that make the device fully usable "On the Road".
+If there is no keyboard attached, input come from computer over REPL serial interface.
 ![img](https://github.com/beboxos/circuitpython/blob/main/images/pybasic2.jpeg)

-Later, will be ported to other devices like WIO terminal, regular pyportal etc...
+Later, will be ported to other devices like WIO terminal, regular PyPortal etc...

 New commands added :